home-assistant/developers.home-assistant/blog/2020-09-30-lazyMoreInfo-viewChanges.md

 Custom Element developers can now create Custom View Layouts that users can load and use!

 In 0.116, we will be changing the way that we create Views in Lovelace.
-In the past, we had 2 views, a default view, and a panel view.
-When talking about adding Drag and Drop to Lovelace we decided we could do even better and start allowing custom view types.
+In the past, we had 2 views, a default view and a panel view.
+When talking about adding Drag and Drop to Lovelace, we decided we could do even better and start allowing custom view types.

 Custom Developers will now be able to create a view that receives the following properties: